SovereignCloudStack/docs/contributor-docs/development/tests/conformance-tests-sonobuoy.md

 ```

-#### 3. Build the test image, upload it to the art cluster and run it
+#### 3. Build the test image, upload it to the kind cluster and run it

 To create the image, execute the following: